Ponmagal Vandhal: Soundtrack

 The soundtrack was composed by Govind Vasantha, with lyrics written by Vivek and Uma Devi.
 A single from the film titled "Vaa Chellam" sung by Jyothika's sister-in-law Brindha Sivakumar, was released on 6 March 2020.
 The second single titled "Vaan Thooralgal", sung by Chinmayi, was released on 17 April 2020.
-The soundtrack album, featuring five tracks, was released by Sony Music India on 18 May 2020.
+The complete album, featuring five tracks, was released by Sony Music India on 18 May 2020.

-The album opened to positive reviews from critics.
-Behindwoods gave the album 3 out of 5 sayung "Govind Vasantha plunges straight into your heart just with the alluringly touching tunes".
-Indiaglitz wrote in its review: "Govind's breezy composition make the album instantly likable" and gave 2.75 out of 5 stars.

 Release

 Ponmagal Vandhal was originally scheduled for a theatrical release on 27 March 2020.
 But the Tamil Nadu government led by Chief Minister Edappadi K. Palaniswami had ordered for a closure of theatres in order to curb COVID-19 pandemic spread, resulting the film to be postponed indefinitely.
-In April 2020, the filmmakers started negotiating with digital streaming service Amazon Prime Video to release the film online, thus becoming the first time in Tamil cinema, that a film released on a streaming service, rather than a traditional theatrical release.
+In April 2020, the filmmakers started negotiating with the streaming service Amazon Prime Video to release the film directly there, thus becoming the first time in Tamil cinema, that a film premiered on a streaming service, rather than a traditional theatrical release.

-The members of Tamil Nadu Theatre Owners Association was upset with the developments of the film's digital release, citing that a films made for cinemas should primarily have a theatrical release first and then release on other digital platforms.
+Members of the Tamil Nadu Theatre Owners Association were upset with the developments of the film's direct-to-streaming release, citing that a films made for cinemas should primarily have a theatrical release first and then release on streaming services.
 The association had also called for a boycott of Suriya's films and films produced by his banner 2D Entertainment, citing potential financial losses for theatres.
-However, other Tamil film producers welcomed the move as they have all rights to sell their film to any platforms to recover the loss and other industries had started this move.
-Following a public meeting with distributors, exhibitors and film producers, the members later announced that producers of small and medium-budget films can have options to sell the film rights to streaming platforms, while no big-budget films can be released directly; although Suriya sold his big-budget film Soorarai Pottru to the same streaming service for a digital release.
+However, other Tamil film producers welcomed the move as they have all rights to sell their film to any streaming services to recover the loss and other industries had started this move.
+Following a public meeting with distributors, exhibitors and film producers, the members later announced that producers of small and medium-budget films can have options to sell the film rights to streaming services, while no big-budget films can be released directly; although Suriya sold his big-budget film Soorarai Pottru to the same streaming service for a direct-to-streaming release.

-Ponmagal Vandhal was Amazon's first Indian film and the mainstream Tamil film to have a digital release.
+Ponmagal Vandhal was Amazon's first Indian film and the mainstream Tamil film to have a direct-to-streaming release.
 On 15 May 2020, Amazon Prime Video officially confirmed the release of seven Indian films distributed by the platform, including another Tamil film Penguin.
-The official trailer of this film was released on 21 May 2020; To have a wide reach among the audiences across South India, the film's trailer was simultaneously telecasted across 31 television channels in Tamil Nadu, and received over 20 million views through YouTube and televisions.
-The film began streaming on Amazon Prime Video on the midnight of 28 May 2020, ahead of the scheduled premiere.
+The official trailer of this film was released on 21 May 2020; to have a wide reach among the audiences across South India, the film's trailer was simultaneously telecasted across 31 television channels in Tamil Nadu, and received over 20 million views through YouTube and televisions.
+The film began streaming on Amazon Prime Video from 29 May 2020.